Protocol Specification

 Capability Sharing (control_cmd=0x4)

-Allows the peripheral to communicate its buffer constraints to the central.
+Allows the peripheral to communicate its buffer constraints and feature flags to the central.

 Request (Central → Peripheral)